 University officials are particularly upset when irresponsible individuals tamper with fire and safety apparatus.
 Persons found doing so are generally arrested and face rather stiff penalties.
 Individuals who maliciously damage university property also are frowned upon and students involved in such behavior can expect to make full restitution and face disciplinary action as well.

 When students are accused of violations of university policy, their cases can be brought before the University Hearing Board which is composed of students, faculty members and administrators.
 Evidence is heard by the board and penalties imposed on people found guilty.
-Details of the judicial system can be found in the Mountie Manual or are available from any residence hall office.
+Details of the judicial system are available from any residence hall office.

 If you lose your room key, your Graduate Assistant can order a new